John H. Reading: Early life and career

+Political Career

+in 1961, to the surprise of many, including Reading himself, Mayor John C. Houlihan asked Reading if he would be willing to serve on the City Council, taking Houlihan's previous spot.
+Shortly afterwards, he was appointed to the Oakland City Council.
+During his time as a councilman, Reading criticized the Oakland Raiders for asking the city to fund construction of a large press box at Frank Youell Field. despite the city approving the use of emergency funding for the field.
+He also called on Mayor Houlihan to appoint more qualified minorities to city boards and commissions.
+On February 2, 1966, Reading announced that he would run for California's 15th State Assembly District.
+However later in the month, Mayor Houlihan announced that he would be resigning his position as Mayor, with Reading and fellow city councilman Felix Chialvo being named as potential successors.
+Reading would eventually be appointed Mayor on March 2, 1966, with an official start date of April 30.

+Early in his tenure, Reading announced a five point jobs program intended to assist what he called "Oakland's voiceless minorities".
+At the same time, Reading opposed the idea of community organizations such as the Oakland Council of Churches protesting and bringing in organizers such as Saul Alinsky.
+After the announcement, Mexican-American community leaders were outraged by the Reading's language and accused him of governing by condescension.
+Additionally, Reading had wanted to appoint African American leader Carl B. Metoyer to replace his previous spot on the council, but other council members rejected Metoyer, instead appointing Frank H. Ogawa to the council.
+In May of 1966, Lionel Wilson, the president of the Oakland Economic Development Council criticized Oakland's City Council for not supporting some of Reading's plan for uplifting Oakland's minority population.

 In 1968 Charlie Finley moved the Athletics baseball team from Kansas City to Oakland during Mayor Reading's tenure.
 The Oakland Athletics won three World Series while Reading was mayor.
 He was instrumental in gaining funding and supporting construction of the new Oakland Coliseum and expansion of the Oakland International Airport.

-Reading was a Republican in a city that was becoming increasingly Democratic as the population became minority-majority.
-He is the last Republican to have been elected as mayor there.

 Reading was elected three times: in 1967 to the position of mayor by appointment on an unexpired term, in 1969 for his first full four-year term.
 In 1973, Reading was forced into a run-off election by Democrat Bobby Seale, co-founder of the Black Panther Party.
 Reading won re-election easily.

 Reading returned to his business after serving as mayor.
 He lived with his family in the Oak Knoll District of Oakland.
 Reading died in 2003 in Indian Wells, California.